 6. Implement proactive maintenance

-In this step, your focus is on prevention of breakdowns or stop times.
-Identify major "pain points" that could cause equipment failure, and create a schedule of preventative maintenance over regular intervals.
+In this step, your focus is on the prevention of breakdowns or stop times.
+Identify major "pain points" that could cause equipment failure and create a schedule of preventative maintenance over regular intervals.
 Finally, institute a feedback process that will allow you to continuously monitor your program's effectiveness.
 This feedback system could include maintenance logs, monthly or bi-monthly audits, and data compilation from thermography and/or vibration analysis.

 7. Implement specific TPM concepts as neededFor example, early equipment management should come into play when designing and/or installing new machines for the production floor.
 Perhaps the design of new equipment should be optimized to include enhanced accessibility, easier cleaning or lubrication procedures, or the addition of safety features.
 On the other hand, if there are procurement issues or delays in processing work orders, then you should address these administrative bottlenecks as soon as possible.